 For instance, IAM can automatically rotate access keys on virtual machine instances, ensuring that only trusted applications and users have appropriate access at any given time.
 There is no additional charge for IAM, and getting started is easy.

-- An action on an AWS resource can be performed by principle
+- An action on an AWS resource can be performed by the principle.

 - When a principal needs to access the AWS Console, API, or CLI, it will request AWS’s request.